VladaAlek/pp-commerce-261124/README.md

 # Disaster Ready

-add descriptio of the about paga !! ?

 This e-commerce project is focused on providing a user with learning material in the **Disaster Risk Reduction** field.
 It is an increasingly popular, multidisciplinary research area between natural and social sciences.
 Its multi-faceted results are implemented in everyday confrontations with natural hazards by numerous practitioners across the globe.
 The need to disseminate practical and theoretical knowledge about **DRR** grows with rapid changes in the natural and social environment.
 Hence, there are numerous potential users of this course.
 For practical reasons, this time, the project is limited to German-speaking countries *German, Austria and Switzerland*, the three countries that are exposed to *floods*, *stormy weather conditions*, *forest fires*, and *heat weaves* as the four most relevant natural disasters in this part of Europe.